Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: A Generators-and-Relations description: Notation, statements and corollaries

 {\textsc{Base Case: The minimal models.}}

 In Figure~\ref{fig:toric projection1}, the $m_{i,j}$ are marked in black and the $b_{i,j}$ are marked in red for the possible labeled graphs for $S^1\acts M$.
 Since $m$ and $n$ are relatively prime, we have fixed $a,b\in \Z$ such that $am-bn=1$ as in \eqref{eq:gcd}.
-It is then straight-forward to show that the relations \eqref{bsms} and (a), (b), and (c) hold for the minimal models.
+We have also indicated in blue the self intersections of the fat vertices.
+The self intersections are calculated using \S \ref{factsi} , Figures \ref{fig:circle on cp2} and \ref{fig:circle on hirzebruch}, and Notation \ref{basic notions}.
+It is then straight-forward to show that the relations \eqref{bsms}, \eqref{bsf1}, \eqref{bsf2}, and (a), (b), and (c) hold for the minimal models.
 For example, Figure~\ref{fig:toric projection1}(ii), for the length two chain, we verify \eqref{bsms} by

 for the cyclic relation of part (b) of the Lemma, around the top, we have

 and for the cyclic relation of part (b) of the Lemma, around the bottom